edxml/sdk/doc/tutorial/edxml-modelling.rst

 Step 10: Adding Event Content
 -----------------------------

 Besides property objects, events may also contain event content.
 Event content is basically just a free form UTF-8 text string that is devoid of the limitations that apply to event properties.
-It can be used to store potentially long strings that could otherwise 'blow up' the reporter string when it is evaluated.
+It can be used to store potentially long strings that could otherwise 'blow up' the event story template when it is evaluated.

 Event content is also frequently used to store the original input data that was used to produce the event.
 Besides its obvious use for reproducing the original data set from the EDXML data, there is another interesting use case This allows for for re-generating an EDXML data set using an updated version of the transcoder.
 When an EDXML transcoder supports reading input data from, say, a logging file *or* from a previously generated EDXML data file, the transcoder will be able to upgrade EDXML data sets that were produced by older versions of itself.
 This is particularly useful when :doc:`transcoding composed data sources <../patterns/composed-sources>` using a transcoder that gradually supports a greater set of input record types with each new version.